Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Does buying a property qualify or at least help for residency in Hungary?

-If you want residency linked to investment, Hungary's guest investor residence permit requires a minimum of EUR 250,000 (roughly HUF 100 million or USD 265,000) invested in units of a real estate fund registered with the Hungarian National Bank, not a direct home purchase.
+The closest investment-linked route is the guest investor residence permit, which requires a minimum of €250,000 (roughly 100 million HUF or about $260,000) invested in units of a real estate fund registered with the Hungarian National Bank, not a direct property purchase in your own name.

 Is there any residency visa directly linked to property ownership in Hungary right now?